AI OCR Software Scales Gas Station Operations With 20K+ Transactions

-We build software for solar companies that is designed around how solar projects actually run.
-Installation pipelines, monitoring data from inverters and meters, sales CRM with proposal generation, and customer portals that show live generation data -- not a PDF emailed at the end of the month.
+We build software for solar companies that's designed around how solar projects actually run.
+Installation pipelines, monitoring data from inverters and meters, sales CRM with proposal generation, and customer portals showing live generation data, not a PDF emailed at the end of the month.

 Solar installation project management from sale to energisation